 The construction activities of the Project are expected to generate short-term noise increases compared to the existing levels.
 A temporary incremental increase in noise levels along local roadways is expected to occur during the transport of workers and equipment to and from the site.
-Noise increases will also be generated by the actual on-site construction activities, which based on location and context, will not take place within close proximity to any sensitive receptor.
+Noise increases will also be generated by the actual on-site construction activities.
 As a standard requirement, the Project is expected to abide by the Municipal Code regulations on construction hours, which limit activities to the less sensitive times of the day.
 Construction activities are only permitted between 7:00 a.m. and 5:00 p.m.
 Monday through Saturday.
 During daylight savings time, construction is permitted between 6:00 a.m. and 6:00 p.m.
 Monday through Saturday.
 Construction is not permitted on Sundays.
 During construction, the Project is also expected to follow common industry standards that will help limit noise level increases.
 For example, all construction equipment, fixed or mobile, should be equipped with properly operating and maintained mufflers and the engines should be equipped with shrouds.
 Approved haul routes shall be used to minimize exposure of sensitive receptors to potential adverse levels from hauling operations.
 All construction equipment shall be in proper working order and maintained to reduce backfires.

-During the life of the Project, all cultivation and processing operations shall be conducted in the interior of enclosed structures, facilities, and buildings, as mandated by the local zoning ordinance.
-All cultivation and processing operations, including materials management, will occur indoors and within the fenced limits.
+Operation of the Project, including its contribution of ADT by employees and other activities to the local road system, are not expected to result in a substantial increase in traffic, such that would translate into substantial noise level increases.
+Access to and from the Project will occur via Two Bunch Palms Trail.
+During the life of the Project, all permanent operations shall be conducted in the interior of enclosed structures, facilities, and buildings, as mandated by the local zoning ordinance.
+All cultivation operations, including materials management, will occur indoors and within the fenced limits.
 Outdoor activities will be limited.
-These include vehicular access and circulation in the Project's parking lot and drive aisles; access to the trash enclosures for waste management (disposal and pick-up); access to the outdoor utilities for maintenance purposes (e.g. chillers, septic or sewer systems, storm drain system components).
+These include vehicular access and circulation in the Project's parking lot and drive aisles; access to storage structures and to the trash enclosures for waste management (disposal and pick-up); access to the outdoor utilities for maintenance purposes (e.g. chillers, septic or sewer systems, storm drain system components).
 While the Project would result in an increase in noise levels compared to the existing undeveloped condition, the nature and intensity of operations that would occur in the proposed structures are not expected to result in the generation of noise levels that would surpass the community noise and land use compatibility standards.
 The Project is expected to result in an incremental increase in traffic-related noise levels on the local roadways and less than significant impacts are expected.

-Mitigation Measures: None b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels?
+Mitigation Measures: None b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? \boxtimes